glebkorolkov/sparkqueryplan-syntax/README.md

 `Spark Query Plan` should now appear in the list of available syntaxes under `View -> Syntax` menu.

+### Usage
+After generating a query plan with `.explain()` copy the output into a new file in Sublime Text 3.
+The editor should detect the syntax automatically and apply code highlighting.

 ### Comments
 One can add comments to the query plan.
 Comments start with `/*` and end with `*/`.